misterizzo/marketingops/wp-content/plugins/learndash-woocommerce/readme.txt

 WooCommerce is the most popular shopping cart software for WordPress.
 Most WordPress themes are compatible with WooCommerce.
 This add-on allows you to sell your LearnDash created courses with the WooCommerce shopping cart.

 = Integration Features =

 * Easily map courses to products
 * Associate one, or multiple courses to a single product
 * Automatic course access removal
 * Works with any payment gateway
 * Works with WooCommerce Subscription
+* Control student access to courses and groups based upon order/subscription status

-See the [Add-on](https://learndash.com/add-on/woocommerce/) page for more information.
+See the [Add-on](https://www.learndash.com/integrations/woocommerce/) page for more information.

 == Installation ==

 If the auto-update is not working, verify that you have a valid LearnDash LMS license via LEARNDASH LMS > SETTINGS > LMS LICENSE.

 Alternatively, you always have the option to update manually.
 Please note, a full backup of your site is always recommended prior to updating.

 1. Deactivate and delete your current version of the add-on.
-1. Download the latest version of the add-on from our [support site](https://support.learndash.com/article-categories/free/).
+1. Download the latest version of the add-on from our [support site](https://account.learndash.com/plugins/).
 1. Upload the zipped file via PLUGINS > ADD NEW, or to wp-content/plugins.
 1. Activate the add-on plugin via the PLUGINS menu.

 == Changelog ==

+= 2.0.0.1 =

+* Fix - Set 'On hold' subscription status to Grant by default to prevent students from losing access when a subscription renewal processes.

+= 2.0.0 =

+* Feature - Added support for WooCommerce guest checkout for non-LearnDash products.
+* Feature - Added feature to force customers to log in or create an account during checkout if cart contains product with LearnDash course or group.
+* Feature - Added enrollment status settings to control course enrollment status based on WooCommerce order and subscription status.
+* Feature - Added LearnDash WooCommerce settings menu and pages.
+* Tweak - Updated retroactive access tool to use background processing with action scheduler instead of AJAX batch processing so that it can handle high numbers of orders without users waiting for it to complete.
+* Tweak - Added admin notice if WooCommerce guest checkout is enabled.
+* Tweak - Added actions: `learndash_woocommerce_order_refund_after`, `learndash_woocommerce_uninstall`.
+* Tweak - Added filters: `learndash_woocommerce_order_refund_skip`, `learndash_woocommerce_product_add_to_cart_text`, `learndash_woocommerce_product_add_to_cart_url`, `learndash_woocommerce_registration_required`, `learndash_woocommerce_retroactive_access_tool_per_batch`.
+* Tweak - Added functions: `learndash_woocommerce_extra_autoloading`.

+= 1.9.8.1 =

+* Fix - Support adding/removing courses/groups to a variable product variation.

+= 1.9.8 =

+* Fix - Retroactive tool no longer enrolls users into an already expired course.

+= 1.9.7 =

+* Fix - Compatibility with WooCommerce High Performance Order Storage (HPOS).
+* Fix - Remove password field on guest checkout for non associated course product.

+= 1.9.6 =

+* Fixed fatal error on checkout with WooCommerce subscriptions plugin

+= 1.9.5 =

+* Added handle order/subscription item addition and removal
+* Added add support for partial order refund
+* Updated POT file
+* Fixed group field selector returns empty result for shop manager
+* Fixed update select2 version to full version to fix conflict issue
+* Fixed conflict with other plugin because we didn't check if array index exists
+* Fixed remove user login notice and change the logic by always enable registration setting if user cart contains LD course/group
+* Fixed login notice always appear on cartflows checkout

 = 1.9.4.1 =